LeonardoRossi99/RL-Slip-Avoidance/README.md

 - **Can Lift Task**
   File: `robosuite/project/lift/two_arm_can_lift.py`

-These environments simulate dual-arm manipulation with task-specific dynamics and constraints.
+These environments simulate dual-arm manipulation with task-specific dynamics and constraints and robot initialization parameters.

 ---